 CE courses can be found using the following link: https://gateway.insurance.ohio.gov/UI/ODI.Licensing.CourseFinder.Public.UI/Course.mvc/DisplaySearch

 The following temporary accommodations are being made for continuing education providers to continue service to Ohio licensees.
-These accommodations will be in place through May 31, 2020, or longer if the department deems necessary.
+These accommodations will be in place through August 31, 2020.

 Once the request is processed, the course instruction method will be temporarily changed from classroom to distance learning.
 Additionally, the name of the course will be revised with the following notation to the existing course name a “TMP-Webinar”.
 Please give Prometric up to 5 business days to process requests before calling to verify the status of the change.